 Ask any regular user of Twitter, and they’ll tell you that it’s often tough to get one’s point across in 280 characters or less.

 During the phase of creating content – collateral, manuals, advertising, whatever – it’s too easy to succumb to the temptation of making our communication sound grander, more important, or somehow more “intellectual” than it really is.

 So, why do most companies continue to overly complicate their messaging?
-Because it’s easy.
+Because it’s easier than the alternative.

 It’s far easier to make things complicated than to make things simple, no matter what the task.
 Whether it’s writing text for your website or designing a commercial aircraft, the problem with making things simple is that takes a lot more work.

 Take a fresh look at every facet of communication that leaves your company.
-How easy is it for someone who doesn’t know you, to get who you are?
+Ask yourself one question: How easy is it for someone who doesn’t know you, to get who you are?